Yay! I overcome the Black Odyssey!

 Ruakuri Cave stays the same temperature all year round, and it is not the only cave in Waitomo.
 There are several caves in the area and each of them is owned by different tour operators.
 However, the nature of these tours is generally the same.
 We were in good hands by two Black Rafting guides and they gave us excellent commentaries throughout the cave.
 It was so fascinating and I wonder how the native could explore these challenging terrains in the past without the modern equipment and tools!

 The tour provides an overall, helmet, and boots for the climb.
 The site also prepares a hot shower facility for participants after the climb.
 The Odyssey tour was the newest and it was a complete dry tour.
-The entire tour features flying fox (zip trekking), climbing, walking in heights, abseiling, and climbing in the caves underground, which require some sort of physical stamina and courage.
-Once we were in the caves we were expected to not only using our hands and feet, but all the body parts to make contact and support ourselves to climb and reach the high ground or crawl through narrow spaces of the caves.
+The entire tour features flying fox (zip trekking), climbing, walking on heights, abseiling, and climbing in the caves underground, which require some sort of physical stamina and courage.
+Once we were in the caves we were expected to not only use our hands and feet, but all our body parts to make contact and support ourselves to climb and reach the high ground or crawl through narrow spaces of the caves.
 We were provided an overall, helmet, and boots for the climbing experience.
 We were also hooked by safety ropes which prevented us from free-falling if we… fell.

 Glowworms, what are they?

 Glowworms are little creatures that live uniquely in the Waitomo caves.
 Once we were in the dark, the clutter of worms releases magical blue lights that illuminate the darkness, as if the cave offers a sky canvas and the worms are the stars.
 Up close, these worms aren’t that attractive to look at though.